bvulaj/ask-these-questions/README.md

 * Do you cover travel to conferences?
 How many conferences a year do developers typically go to?
 * Does your company support continuing education or provide tuition reimbursement?
 * In what other ways do you support career development?
+* What does the first week/month/90 days look like for a new employee?
+* What are some of the challenges you've seen new employees struggle with?

 ## Culture
 * How do you determine if someone is a poor fit for your company?
 What does a good fit look like in your mind?